teknopaul/binjs/binjs/doc/SimpleSyntax.md

 And pipes the script to v8, when binjs_exec() is called the text is sent to an embedded instance of bash.

-The binjs_import("~lib/binjs.js"); line sets up the internal bash instance and a File object and some other bells and whistles.
+The binjs_import("~lib/binjs.js"); line sets up the internal bash instance The $ and File object and some other bells and whistles.

 ## Simple Usage